dutchmims/Ladybugs/README.md

 8. Sources

 # Project Overview
-Ladybugs is an addictive interactive memory card game where the user's aim is to find all matching ladybugs as quick as possible
+Ladybugs is a fun, addictive and interactive memory card game where the user's aim is to find all matching ladybugs as quick as possible.
+It is suitable for any age.
+It's easy to pick up and play without instructions.

 # Features